MLC causes flutter by pressing for a BJP CM in Bihar | Devdiscourse

 Kumar would do well to make way and if possible, move to the Centre, leaving state politics for BJP and the second rung of his party, he said.
 We(BJP) have stood by Nitish Kumar for three consecutive terms.
-It is time that he reciprocates by giving BJP a chance.
+It is time that he reciprocates by giving BJP a chance in the Bihar assembly polls next year.
 The Lok Sabha polls have established that even he needs the magnetism of Narendra Modi to get votes, Paswan had said on Monday triggering outrage among JD(U) leaders.

 Asked whom he would like to see as chief minister from BJP, Paswan said It could be (deputy CM) Sushil Kumar Modi, (BJP state president and union minister) Nityanand Rai or any one whom the BJP leadership deems fit.
 Nitish Kumar has served the state for long.
 He can now move to the Centre and leave Bihar politics for the second rung of the JD(U).
 It is my personal opinion.
 Paswans remarks were contrary to the stand taken by Sushil Kumar Modi himself, who had made a rare gesture by stating on the floor of the Assembly recently that the NDA would be contesting the Vidhan Sabha polls next year under the leadership of Nitish Kumar.